Lab128

 Can I make suggestions for the future versions?

 Absolutely.
-You can vote for new features and provide your feedback using this link.
+You can provide your feedback using this link.
 Also visit Lab128 Forum.
 Or send us e-mail message to support AT lab128.com ;

 Can I get a notification message when a new version is released?